TurtlePrint/The-Everything-Remote/README.md

 - Pogo pins for charging
 - Removed one of the hardware pull up resistors and added a voltage divider circuit in its place, still retaining button use but now also accuarate battery metrics
 - Removed GPIO15 Button and replaced with a WS2812 LED pixel for notifications (And a built in flash light mode)
-- Enablded contious press mode on specific buttons to enable holding volume up or down
+- Added continuous press mode on specific buttons to enable holding volume up or down

 I'm still working on files and will get them uploaded when done.